letsrokk/appium-android-xwalk-driver-patch/README.md

 # UPDATE

-Appium Adnroid Driver issue is fixed in 1.6.x
+Appium Android Driver issue is fixed in 1.6.x

 Patched ChomeDriver binaries for macOS and Windows can be found here: https://github.com/blutter/appium-crosswalk-fix